Watch this video to learn about Jeff’s unique message:

 Nobody has more experience with teen suicides than Jeff Yalden.
-Schools and communities throughout North America look to Jeff Yalden to restore hope, answer questions, and give teens permission to grieve through the process of losing a friend and a classmate.
-Jeff’s youth suicide prevention program has helped over 75 different communities and brought hope to many of teens and families.
+Schools and communities throughout North America continue to look to Jeff Yalden to restore hope, answer questions, and give teens permission to grieve through the process of losing a friend and a classmate.
+Jeff’s youth suicide prevention program has helped over 4000 different schools and brought hope to many of teens and families.
 Jeff doesn’t use any religious tone or spirituality in his message and time in your community.
 He opens his heart and says what needs to be said, but the administration can’t say.
 Being sensitive, but at the same time Jeff walks the hearts of his audience from pain and frustration to grieving and acceptance.
-He’s been known to spend hours upon hours in friends and families kitchens helping teens and families understand Teen Suicide today.
+He is known to spend hours upon hours in friends and families kitchens helping teens and families understand Teen Suicide today.
 These days it is simply common sense to have suicide prevention in schools.

 - One community losses 9 teens to suicide in less than one year, including 4 teens in 6 weeks.
 Who did they turn to?
 They reached out to Teen Suicide Expert, Jeff Yalden and within days, Jeff was there to restore hope to a community lost in its search for meaning and understanding.
 Two high schools and one big parent/community program where 1500 people came out, including six families that have lost a child.
 This evening was incredible.
 The following night, Jeff even stayed and joined the student cheering section for a home basketball game.